royaljuggy/snake-game/README.md

-# snake-game
+# Snake Game
  In browser version of the classic snake game!
+ Some distinct features include:
+ - Choosing your own starting speed
+ - Hard mode?
+(Coming soon!)